gabrielluciano/coffee-shop-spring-microservices/README.md

 - [ ] As a user, I want to receive a confirmation when my order is ready

-### User Service
+### Authorization Server

-- [ ] As a guest, I want to create an account using name, email and password
+- [X] As a guest, I want to create an account using name, email and password

-- [ ] As a guest, I want to log in to my account
+- [X] As a guest, I want to log in to my account